SHeDAISY: 2006–2008: Fortuneteller's Melody

 After "God Bless the Canadian Housewife", the trio released "I'm Taking the Wheel", the lead single to their fourth studio album Fortuneteller's Melody.
 The single peaked at 21 on the Billboard country charts in 2006.
 The project accounted for only one other single with "In Terms of Love".
 Unlike their previous efforts, John Shanks produced Fortuneteller's Melody.
 Kristyn selected him as producer as she had been writing songs with him for several years prior.
 She also described his production style as more "rootsy" than Huff's.
 The sisters noted that while their previous albums usually put more focus on planning the songs' arrangements, they felt their relationship with Shanks was more "improvisational".
 Kristyn stated that several of the songs she wrote with Shanks were recorded immediately after the two finished writing, and as a result, the other two sisters often did not know which song they would be recording on any given day.
 Additionally, Kristyn described the album as "honest" and thought that all of its songs had a common theme of the "drama" experienced by a musician attempting to balance their career and personal life.
 Besides Shanks, another collaborative writer on the album was Sheryl Crow, who contributed to two songs.
-"God Bless the American Housewife" was also included on United States presings of Fortuneteller's Melody, and "God Bless the Canadian Housewife" on Canadian releases.
+"God Bless the American Housewife" was also included on United States pressings of Fortuneteller's Melody, and "God Bless the Canadian Housewife" on Canadian releases.
 Writing for the Times & Transcript, Eric Lewis gave the album four out of five stars.
 His review praised the album's variety of up-tempo songs and ballads, and thought the lyrics of songs such as "Burn Down the House" would appeal to women listeners.

 Kelsi announced in February 2006 that she had become pregnant, requiring her to take maternity leave from the group's concert tours by mid-year.
 As a result, their youngest sister Karli filled in for her on a number of shows that year.
-At the time, Karli was attending Lipscomb University, and she recalled that she had only one month to memorize the harmony vocals of 25 songs.
+At the time, Karli was attending Lipscomb University, and recalled that she had only one month to memorize the harmony vocals of 25 songs.
 Karli also filled in for Kelsi in the music video for "In Terms of Love".